berkantbegdilili/JavaAlgorithms/sorts/README.md

 ________________________________
 #
-> Yazılan algoritmalarda hatalar veya gözden kaçan yerler olabilir.
-Lütfen bulduğunuz hatayı benimle iletişime geçerek bildirin.
-> There may be errors or missed places in the algorithms written.
-Please report the error you found by contacting me.
+> (EN: There may be errors or missed places in the algorithms written.
+Please report the error you found by contacting me.)
+#
+> (TR: Yazılan algoritmalarda hatalar veya gözden kaçan yerler olabilir.
+Lütfen bulduğunuz hatayı benimle iletişime geçerek bildirin.)